-In this capacity she must be understood in an entirely different light from that with which she has been generally associated from a superficial consideration of the opera.
+In this capacity she must be understood in an entirely different light from tion of the opera.
 She is the mother of Pamina, because Pamina represents the human soul derived from and born out of the Universal Soul.

 Pamina definitely represents the mysterious Psyche, that which is the consequence of experience, the origin of the great cycle of questing which is the basis of all mystic literature.
 When you read Grimm's fairy tales, or Anderson's, or the legends of Egypt, or the North people, or of the Hindus, or the Chinese, always you find that the great mystery of initiation is concealed in the story of a quest, a search for something that is hidden or lost; and the man searching for his soul is nearly always concealed in the symbolism of a love story.
 It is magnificently set forth by Dante in his allegory of Beatrice.
 It is in Siegfried and Brunhilde; we find it in Faust and Marguerite, and in the legend of The Sleeping Beauty.
 All fairy stories are the stories of man's search for his soul.